AppliedMechanicsLab/ENGN0310/Labs/ThreepointBendingLab.md

 2. **Methods and Materials**: Describe the experimental setup and procedural details for the experiment.

-3. **Results and Discussion**: Answer all questions in the tasks and comment on the associated theoretical aspect.
+3. **Results and Discussion**: Complete all tasks, comment on the associated theoretical aspect, and discuss any possible sources of error.

 4. **Conclusion**: Write a brief statement describing your conclusions and what you learned in the lab.